AngelaYu-3/youtubeClone/README.md

 - users can view a list of uploaded videos (signed in or not)
 - users can view individual videos (signed in or not)

+This project builds upon the fullstack course provided by [NeetCode.io](https://neetcode.io/).

+***All code is commented and own design diagrams are included to demonstrate independent understanding.
+Additional features are also added (enhanced UI, video titles, comment section, reaction bar)***

 ## Tech Stack
 - TypeScript
 - Next.js